srsudar/eg/eg/examples/adb.md

 contents of the file using `tar`, creating the app's directory as it existed on the phone.
-Note that the backup will have to be manually approved on the device after running `adb backup`, and that the `\` characters are line continuations for use in the shell.
+Note that the backup will have to be manually approved on the device after running `adb backup`, and that the `\` characters are line continuations for use in the shell:

     $ adb backup -f ./backup.ab org.package.app
     $ dd if=./backup.ab bs=1 skip=24 \